 Mrs. Beeton was born Isabella Mary Mayson in 1836.
 She married the publisher Samuel Orchard Beeton when she was 20, and within eight months of her marriage she was editing both the cookery and the household columns of her husband’s Englishwoman’s Domestic Magazine.
 It was at Sam Beeton’s suggestion that she began collecting recipes for a book on household management.
 The first instalment of The Book of Household Management was published in 1859, and the rest followed in monthly intervals.
+She was just 25 when she finished the book.
+Only the first and second editions of 1861 and 1863 were wholly her work and they form the basis of The Shorter Mrs. Beeton published by Sheldrake Press, revealing the youth and freshness of the original.
 She died of puerperal fever a week after the birth of her fourth child, at the age of 28.

 Douglas Botting (1934-2018) was born in London and educated at Oxford.
 He was a writer and photographer who travelled on numerous scientific and filming expeditions to wildernesses around the world.
 He made three journeys through the Amazon basin, once as official photographer for the Royal Geographical Society Expedition to the Mato Grosso.
 He journeyed across East Africa in a balloon to observe and photograph the great game herds, and led two expeditions to the little-known Arabian island of Socotra.
 He was one of the first Westerners in modern times to venture across Arctic Siberia and, as a member of the European Conservation Project Operation Seashore, he circumnavigated the 6,000-mile coast of the British mainland twice on assignment for the BBC and The Times.